Labour Inspector Inspection soon - what kind of statutory registers, abstract of acts on notice board do we have to maintain?

 (x) Equal Remuneration Register D; etc.

-You need to display on your notice board following documents:
+You need to display on your notice board the following documents:

 (iii) Abstract of various applicable enactments.

-You need to produce before him a visit book to write his remark.
+You need to provide him with a visit book to write his remarks.

-If you have not obtained the permission to maintain the attendance data electronically, I suggest you should maintain the attendance register manually for Jan and Feb to show the officer.
+If you have not obtained permission to maintain the attendance data electronically, I suggest you maintain the attendance register manually for January and February to show the officer.
 It should not take much time.

 It seems to me there is a grey area.
-It should be other way round.
+It should be the other way around.

 hemant-shukla